PrisonTeam/Prison/docs/prison_docs_100_setting_up_auto_configure.md

 It is strongly suggested to run this command from the console so it will be easier to see the messages and any notifications it may provide.

+**Update 2021-05-28:** The latest version of prison autoConfigure, that has not yet been released even in alpha, has eliminated the generation of the permissions when building the ranks and mines.
+This is because some of the main core features within prison are now using Rank Associations to determine if a player has access to `/mines tp` command and also if they have access to each mine.
+This new feature of using Rank Associations will only work for mines that are linked to ranks.

 **IMPORTANT:** If you run this command without having a permission plugin setup, then the auto configure process will not generate any rank commands for dealing with permissions.
 You will have to add all of them manually later on.